Resource Banner

 2. Directories

 These are the folders that organize both files and other directories.
 They maintain a hierarchical structure with the root directory (/) at the top.
-Each entry within a directory has its filename and unique ID known as an inode number.
-In `ls -l` output, directories are identified by a “d” symbol.
+Each entry within a directory has its filename and unique ID, known as an inode number.
+In the `ls -l` output, directories are identified by a “d” symbol.

 3. Special Files